Welcome to the Australian DV Hub.

 Family Counselling Support Network (FCSN) is a Social Enterprise business which has been developed to help Australians find information more easily, in a more consolidated way, which is highly informative and offers genuine support to help you feel more empowered to make a more informed decision.
 It's time to make things easier!

-The DV Hub, which provides consolidated information on Australian domestic and family violence matters, is just one of the many hubs provided for free through FCSN, to Australians.
 We acknowledge the support of all our inspirational ambassadors who are helping us to support the health, safety and wellness of so many.

 If you have arrived at this hub because you or your loved one or friend is in need of support, we are extremely proud of you.
 Please know there is love and support for you.
 You've Got This.